 Platform and Technology Capabilities

-Home / IT Blogs / Are You Considering a Multi-Cloud Strategy?
+Home / Insights / Blog / Are You Considering a Multi-Cloud Strategy?
 Here’s All You Must Know!

 November 24, 2020 - by Synoptek

 The cloud is quickly becoming widely adopted as a technology and business enabler, but that umbrella term — excuse the pun — as well as buzzy phrases such as hybrid cloud and multi-cloud leave much to the imagination for those trying to develop a concrete cloud implementation.
 What do these terms mean and why all the buzz?

 Industry insiders try to help define hybrid and multi-cloud by citing hybrid as the underlying technology — whether the cloud is a mix of private and public, on-premises, and outsourced resources — whereas multi-cloud is what business executives use to implement and manage cloud services from different providers.
 Although both hybrid implementations and multi-cloud strategies are increasingly popular, multi-cloud is discussed among IT staff and business executives.
 In the 8th Cloud Computing Survey by IDG, it turned out that more than 55% of the survey respondents had already moved to multiple public clouds setup.

 The multi cloud strategy enables business executives to use different cloud providers for different purposes, offering privacy and security protections, diverse application offerings, flexibility and reliability, vendor lock-in avoidance, and overall cloud optimization.
 With an increasing list of cloud providers’ options without much discernible difference in price, company decision-makers can pick and choose cloud offerings based on the best provider for each part of their businesses.
 The Flexera 2020 State of the Cloud Report states that companies with more than 1000 employees tend to opt for multi-cloud hybrid implementations.